 On the other hand, there is no legal reason not to either.
 A good, supportive employer would have no reason to quibble with a decision to pursue a claim for personal injury compensation.
 If an accident book entry has been made at the time of the accident, the employer will already be aware of it and a claim for compensation is unlikely to come as a big surprise.

-After an injury caused in an accident at work that was not your fault, one of your rights is to pursue a claim for compensation.
+After an accident at work that was not your fault, one of your rights is to make a work injury claim.
 Many people are concerned that it could lead to the loss of their job.
 We are able to offer some peace of mind to people with such worries, as there is no legal way for an employer to terminate your employment simply for pursuing a claim for compensation.

 Who at your workplace will know about your claim?